What Are the Time Limit Restrictions for Medical Malpractice?

 California’s Advance Notice Requirement in Med-Mal Cases

 Separately, anyone who files a medical malpractice lawsuit in California must also provide advance notice to the health care provider.
-This notice must be delivered to the medical professional at least 90 days before the lawsuit is filed.
-If the notice is served within 90 days of the statute of limitations expiring, the plaintiff may have an additional 90 days to file the actual lawsuit.
+You must deliver this notice to the medical professional at least 90 days before filing the lawsuit.
+If you serve notice within 90 days of the statute of limitations expiring, the plaintiff may have an additional 90 days to file the actual lawsuit.

-The notice itself need not be in any particular form.
-But it must inform all of the known defendants with respect to the “legal basis” of the plaintiff’s claims and the “type of loss sustained,” including a specific description of the plaintiff’s injuries.
+The notice to the medical provider need not be in any particular form.
+But it must inform all of the known defendants with respect to the legal basis of the plaintiff’s claims and the type of loss sustained, including a specific description of the plaintiff’s injuries.

 How Much Will a Lawyer Cost?

-In personal injury cases, attorneys charge by contingency—meaning they are only paid if the case settles or wins.
+In personal injury cases, attorneys charge by contingency.
+This means they get a fee only if the case settles or wins.
 In a car accident case, for example, an attorney typically takes between 33 and 40 percent of the reward.
 “But for med mal, in California under the MICRA law, the fees are reduced,” Kramer says.
 “So we go from 25 to 15 percent.”

-These cases also tend to be complicated and risky for attorneys, Kramer adds.
-Medical records require specialists to interpret, not to mention expert testimony if it goes to trial.
+Kramer adds that these cases also tend to be complex and risky for attorneys.
+Medical records require specialists to interpret, not to mention expert testimony, if it goes to trial.
 All the while, the attorney needs to win in order to get paid.
-“I have to be very judicious in which cases I pay for initial experts, because that can bankrupt a firm in no time,” he says.
+“I have to be very judicious in which cases I pay for initial experts because that can bankrupt a firm in no time,” he says.

 What do I do next?